Bandfield History, Family Crest & Coats of Arms

 - Origins Available:

 The name Bandfield is of Anglo-Saxon origin and came from when the family lived in one of two villages called Bamfyld in the counties of Devon and Somerset.
+The place names literally mean "dweller at a field where beans grew."

 Early Origins of the Bandfield family